Knight Talks

 Okay.

-Again, I was the janitor, I was the marketing, I was the customer service.
+Again, I was the janitor I was the marketing, I was the customer service.

 I was everything.

-When you have a business like th that is serving the needs of the community, it is so hard to sustain that because your business is taking a 150% of your energy, 150% of your attention.
+When you have a business like th that is serving the needs of the community, it is so hard to sustain that because your busines is taking a 150% of your energy, 150% of your attention.

 It's taking everything and there's no time for PTO.